TruthTexts Article: The Very Beginning

 believes in him receives forgiveness of sins through his name.”
 (Acts 10:42-

-Peter’s words to a seasoned commander in the Roman army are direct, to the point,
+Peter’s words to that seasoned commander in the Roman army are direct, to the point,

 and leave no wiggle room.
 They are the commands of a divine Emperor to His servants,

-and the Centurion understood this clearly.
-The Roman soldier wasn’t about to be influenced
+something the Centurion would clearly understand.
+The Roman soldier wasn’t about

 Peter says in his blunt way that this is the Big Deal.
 God has appointed Jesus to be the ultimate judge over all people, across all of human history.
 Jesus is the very one that all the prophets in the Bible said would be the Messiah, the Christ, the King of Kings.
 And then Peter makes it personal for the Roman soldier, who probably didn’t understand the other parts about prophets of old and such.
 Peter says that if you believe in Jesus, you receive God’s forgiveness for everything you have ever done to hurt God, other people, yourself, or His creation.
 Once again, when you believe in Jesus, then God Himself is ready, willing, and able to give His blessings to you.

 Peter’s evaluation of the situation is simple.
 Naturally, no other person, force, idea, or belief system could possibly give these blessings to you.
 If God exists, if He sent Jesus to save us, then there’s no other way for that to happen except by trusting Jesus.
 Peter said as much in a confrontation with the religious leaders of his day, most of whom who were highly skeptical of the claims being made by the early believers.
 Speaking to experts in religious law and practice, Peter’s message was simple and unambiguous: “Only Jesus has the power to save!
 His name is the only one in all the world that can save anyone.”
 (Acts 4:12 CEV)